Talking Angela: Impact

-The scare has significantly boosted the game's popularity, and is credited with helping the app make it into the top 10 free iPhone apps soon after the hoax became widely known in February 2015 and 3rd most popular for all iPhone apps at the start of the following month.
-In 2016, Outfit7 removed the chat feature along with the camera function from the app due to this controversy, though this decision was met with criticism.
+The scare significantly boosted the game's popularity, and was credited with helping the app enter the top 10 free iPhone apps soon after the hoax became widely known in February 2015,ref>Smith, Josh (2014).
+"Talking Angela App Scare Skyrockets App to Top of Charts" and third most popular for all iPhone apps at the start of the following month.
+In 2016, Outfit7 removed the chat feature along with the camera function from the app due to this controversy, though this decision was met with criticism. in the truth, the reason why there’s a man in Angela’s eyes is because of pareidoila, the visual tendency to view nebula, stimulate as faces, which is the reason why players notice a man in her eyes.
+The reason is that being Angela’s eyes simply serve as a reflective surface, Beacuse of low quality for a base image for this reflection, the reflection was mistaken for a humanoid figure.